Md-Abul-Kashem/iOS-Project/README.md

 # iOS-Project

-This repo main puroposes to implement iOS-demo app with objective-c and swift
+This repo main puroposes to implement iOS video controll demo app with objective-c and swift